 Things to do in Creel

 Let’s explore what to do in Creel.
 The majority of these sites are outside of town, so you’ll need to join a tour or rent a car to see them with ease.
 There are a few in towns which are also well worth the visit!

 Known as the valley of the monks in Spanish, this destination is full of incredible rock formations found near Creel.

 To some, these appear to look like people, frogs, and mushrooms, whilst those with more vivid imaginations may see something completely different.
-You can visit with a tour or by renting a car.
+You can visit on a tour or by renting a car here.